 Your contributions to the the Y's financial assistance program bridged the gap for Lauren and her family.
 After a year, Lauren finished her special education degree, and immediately found work as a teacher.
 Lauren explains, "I don't know what I would have done without the Y's help - my family's story could have been so different."

 Looking back, Lauren says, "The Y has been a multi-faceted support system.
 It's helped me grow as a parent and community member, and my kids have all benefited from the youth programs - they are all civic-minded from growing up at the Y."

 The Y brings families together

 Irene, from Kenya, arrived in Eugene with her two sons in 2014.
-As a doctoral student and graduate teaching assistant in the University of Oregon’s School of Journalism and Communication, Irene’s workload is significant, especially as an international student raising three children on her own.
+As a doctoral student and graduate teaching assistant in the University of Oregon’s School of Journalism and Communication, Irene’s workload is significant, especially as an international student raising two children on her own.
 In her unique situation, Irene found the Y as a welcoming space within which she could be an outstanding parent and student.

 As a graduate student, parenting comes with unique challenges.
 Ours is a house of international students, so we have to make Eugene our home away from home.
 Both of my boys enjoy the Y, my youngest through the afterschool program and my oldest is always doing workouts and playing basketball games there.
 During summer, they frequent the pool and enjoy the summer programs with their friends.